Is there something you need to talk about but you don’t know where to start? ….

 Trying to talk about things that are private, upsetting or difficult can be daunting and feel risky.
 Yet I know from personal experience how transformative it can be to talk at these times.

-As a counsellor I aim to provide a secure and confidential environment in which people can have the time, space and support to explore the difficulties in their life and find meaningful ways forward.
+My approach acknowledges the importance of creating a respectful, empathic, non-judgemental and trusting relationship with clients.
+I aim to provide a secure and confidential environment in which people can have the time, space and support to explore the difficulties in their life and find meaningful ways forward.

 To find out more about what’s involved click here